 But GMB listings are always at risk of being suspended.
+Use GMB reinstatement form if necessary.
 When this happens, a business could lose a lot of potential customers.
 It is, therefore, in your best interests to ensure that you can get your GMB listing reinstated if and when it is suspended.
+Reinstate google my business is always the first thing to try before doing anything else.

 A GMB listing suspension essentially means that your business listing is no longer visible on Google and other related services.
 It may also mean that your business listing is “unverified”, which often means that you are no longer able to manage it.